davide-casiraghi/bootstrap-accordion-integrator/README.md

-Bootstrap Accordion Integrator is a PHP library to add accordions in your application.
+**Bootstrap 4 Accordion Integrator** is a PHP library to add accordions in your application.
 The accordions are based on the Bootstrap 4 collapse component.

 The library replace all the occurances of this snippet